john30/ebusd-configuration/README.md

 For each seen device on the bus, ebusd will pick the best suiting file from the manufacturer subdirectory after reading the device's identification.
 See also the [ebusd scan documentation](https://github.com/john30/ebusd/wiki/3.-Commands#scan) for details.

-The CSV file is then picked like this:
+The file is then picked like this:
 * manufacturer subdirectory
 * target address: two hex digits prefix of the CSV file name
 * ID part: converted to lower case, trimmed (leading/trailing spaces removed as well as up to two trailing "0" digits), remaining spaces replaced by underscore